ethereum/consensus-specs/ssz/simple-serialize.md

 Let `A` be an object derived from another object `B` by replacing some of the (possibly nested) values of `B` by their `hash_tree_root`.
 We say `A` is a "summary" of `B`, and that `B` is an "expansion" of `A`.
 Notice `hash_tree_root(A) == hash_tree_root(B)`.

 We similarly define "summary types" and "expansion types".
 For example, [`BeaconBlock`](../specs/phase0/beacon-chain.md#beaconblock) is an expansion type of [`BeaconBlockHeader`](../specs/phase0/beacon-chain.md#beaconblockheader).
 Notice that objects expand to at most one object of a given expansion type.
 For example, `BeaconBlockHeader` objects uniquely expand to `BeaconBlock` objects.

+## `StableContainer` stability guarantees

+The serialization and merkleization of a `StableContainer[N]` remains stable as long as:

+- The maximum capacity `N` does not change
+- The order of fields does not change
+- New fields are always appended to the end
+- All fields have immutable SSZ schemas, or recursively adopt `StableContainer[N]`
+- `List`/`Bitlist` capacities do not change; shortening is possible via application logic

+While the serialization of `Profile[B]` is more compact, note that it is not forward-compatible and that context information that determines the underlying data type has to be indicated out of bands.
+If forward-compatibility is required, `Profile[B]` SHALL be converted to its base type `B` and subsequently serialized according to `B`.

 ## Implementations